Dynkin games in a general framework: Introduction

 \section{Introduction}

 In this paper, the Dynkin game problem is revisited in the general framework of families of random variables indexed by stopping times.
-The criterion is given for each pair of stopping times $(\tau, \sigma)$ by Studying the Dynkin game problem consists in proving that, under suitable conditions, the game is fair that is,
+The criterion is given for each pair of stopping times $(\tau, \sigma)$ by the random variable

+In full generality, $\xi(\tau)$ and $\zeta(\sigma)$ are random variables, respectively $\mathcal{F}_{\tau}$\,-measurable and $\mathcal{F}_{\sigma}$\,-measurable.
+Studying the Dynkin game problem consists in proving that, under suitable conditions, the game is fair that is,

 in characterizing this common value function, and finally in proving the existence of saddle points.